 I have always loved a great swing coat!

 I love to wear accessories, but I am careful not to add too many.
-Long silver earrings, a bold silver cuff and an enormous antique dinner ring with a pink stone played nicely with the fuchsia of the jacket.
-The texture of the fun over-sized clutch is reflected back in the texture of the pants.
+Long silver earrings, a bold silver cuff, and an enormous antique dinner ring with a pink stone played nicely with the jacket’s fuchsia.
+The texture of the fun, over-sized clutch is reflected in the texture of the pants.
 I found the pants by Eric and the clutch at Stein Mart a few months ago.
 The jewelry pieces were gifts from Mr. Mickey over the years.

 Wearing bold color means that I need to adjust my makeup accordingly.
 I wear much less makeup now than when I was younger.
-My eye shadows are almost always the same neutral cool tones, but my cheek color and lip color must always complement each other and the color of my top.
-By this I mean reds require a neutral bronze color of blush and a true red lip color.
-This fuchsia jacket required that I wear a rose tone blush and a rosy-berry lip color.
+My eye shadows are almost always the same neutral cool tones, but my cheek color and lip color must always complement each other and my top color.
+By this, I mean reds require a neutral bronze color of blush and a true red lip color.
+This fuchsia jacket required that I wear a rose-tone blush and a rosy-berry lip color.
 This lip color is by Merle Norman, and it is called Cranberry.
 The creme blush called Blush Rouge is also from Merle Norman.

 I usually never wear suede shoes on a rainy night, but I knew I would be walking only a few steps from the car into the restaurant since they have a valet service.
 The shoes are old by BCBGeneration.